 The strategic role of the Lamar MBA is to deliver a dynamic, integrated management education to a variety of student groups.
 Our students range from those who are exploring their career goals to students who want to advance their existing business knowledge and to students who have a focused career path.
 These different student needs are met through either the flexible part-time or the full-time Lamar MBA.

 The Lamar MBA places a heavy emphasis on an experiential-based approach to problem solving, including the knowledge, skill and ability to incorporate ethical considerations, leadership, teamwork, and a global perspective into the decision-making process.
 Lamar University blends its students' MBA education with passionate teaching, active learning, specialized knowledge, and professional development to enhance their career potential.

 Students with undergraduate degrees in business and those from non-business disciplines are equally encouraged to apply for a Lamar MBA.
 The MBA is a highly respected vehicle for enriching undergraduate study in science and engineering, liberal arts, and the social and behavioral sciences as well as for adding depth to the traditional undergraduate business disciplines.

-For students without any previous undergraduate study in business, the Lamar MBA consists of 54 semester hours (21 courses).
-The program consists of nine leveling courses, a required core of eight courses, and four elective courses that will allow a student to develop a concentration.
-One or more of the nine leveling courses may be waived if the student has completed equivalent undergraduate coursework or can demonstrate proficiency in the area covered by the leveling course.
+For students without any previous undergraduate study in business, the Lamar MBA consists of 48 semester hours (16 courses).
+The program consists of four leveling courses, a required core of eight courses, and four elective courses that will allow a student to develop a concentration.
+One or more of the four leveling courses may be waived if the student has completed equivalent undergraduate coursework.

-The nine leveling courses may be completed after admission to graduate study or before admission when registering as a post-baccalaureate student.
-Undergraduate students are limited to six semester hours of graduate work in their last twelve hours of coursework.
+The four leveling courses may be completed after admission to graduate study or before admission when registering as a post-baccalaureate student.
+Undergraduate students are limited to nine semester hours of graduate work in their last twelve hours of coursework.

 Dual Degrees offered: